pinaksawhney/Iris-Species-Recognition/README.md

 ## Description

 Here, the machine learning Model -  Support vector Machines is implemented.
+I am using seaborn and matplotlib for data visualisation and exploratory data analysis.
+The data is divided into 70 to 30 ratio for training and testing the model.

 ## Result and Conclusions

+The model is evaluated using confusion matrix and classification report.
+The parameters were tuned further to achieve higher accuracy using GridSearchCV and an average accuracy of 98% was achieved for the test data set.